frankiegillis/frankiegillis.github.io/_posts/2026-01-23-perfect_numbers.md

 While we won't use this directly in the proof of **Theorem 1**, it's still nice to have.

+Now, having collected these facts, we are in a good position to approach the proof of **Theorem 1**.

 *Proof of Theorem 1.* We will first prove the converse, which was known by Euclid.
 We begin by supposing that $a = (2^{p-1})(2^p - 1)$, where $2^p - 1$ is prime.
 Since we want $a$ to be even, we may assume that $p \ge 2$.
 First, notice that $2^{p-1}$ and $2^p - 1$ are coprime: this is true since the only prime dividing $2^{p - 1}$ is $2$, meanwhile $2^p - 1$ is odd so has no factor of $2$.
 Therefore,

 $$ \sigma (a) = \sigma(2^{p-1}) \sigma(2^p - 1) = (2^p - 1)(2^p) = 2 \cdot (2^{p-1})(2^p - 1) = 2a $$